 Drug-Free Treatment for Diabetic Neuropathy

 In this Medical Minute, Dr. Roger Sung discusses a new drug-free treatment for diabetic neuropathy.
-We will discuss what diabetic neuropathy is, the new drug-free treatment options for diabetic neuropathy, and what to expect post-operation.
+We will discuss what diabetic neuropathy is, the new drug-free treatment options, and what to expect post-operation.

 What is Diabetic Neuropathy?

-For some individuals, symptoms of diabetic neuropathy are mild, but in some, more extreme cases can be extremely painful and disabling.
+For some individuals, symptoms are mild, but in some, more extreme cases can be extremely painful and disabling.
 According to the Mayo Clinic, nearly 50% of individuals with diabetes experience burning, tingling, and numbness associated with diabetic neuropathy.

 If you or someone you know is struggling with diabetic neuropathy, the new drug-free treatment for painful diabetic neuropathy offered at Colorado Springs Orthopaedic Group may be an option.